Khwaish0512/Library-Management-System-Java/README.md

 ---

 ## Usage
--Follow the on-screen menu to add, issue, return, or search books.
+- Follow the on-screen menu to add, issue, return, or search books.
--Enter inputs as prompted in the console.
+- Enter inputs as prompted in the console.

 ---

 ## Future Improvements
--Add GUI interface
+- Add GUI interface
--Connect to a database for persistent storage
+- Connect to a database for persistent storage
--Add user authentication
+- Add user authentication

 ---